 Restricted uses: Although good for plants and perfectly fine for washing cars or garden tools, water that comes off the roof is far from pure.
 It may be contaminated with dust, insects, bird droppings, pine needles, pollen, and other pollutants.
-Be sure to clearly label all rainwater-supplied fixtures as "Non-potable--Do Not Drink."
-Nor is it safe to mix fertilizer or garden chemicals in the barrel, even for garden use.
+Be sure to clearly label all rainwater-supplied fixtures as "Non-potable -- Do Not Drink."
+It is also unsafe to mix fertilizer or garden chemicals in the barrel, even for garden use.

 Benefits That Go Beyond Saving Money

 Collecting rainwater has numerous benefits apart from low-cost irrigation.
 Free of chlorine and sodium, naturally soft rainwater is superior for plants.
 Capturing roof runoff also lowers the risk of flooding and reduces the burden on storm sewers and local watersheds.